SoftwareEngineeringToolDemos/FSE-2012-Prest-Version-of-Dione/README.md

-# PREST
+#FSE-2012-Prest-Version-of-Dione
+Prest is a medical tool for statistical analysis on input genetic sample based on different genetic parameters.

+***

 This repository contains information related to the tool Prest: version 3.02.
 The tool is an open source project.
-This tool is the prior version of the tool 'Dione' which was presented in the [paper](http://dl.acm.org/citation.cfm?doid=2393596.2393619) at FSE 2012.
+This tool is the prior version of the tool 'Dione' which was presented in this [paper](http://dl.acm.org/citation.cfm?doid=2393596.2393619) at FSE 2012.

 This repository <i>is not</i> the original repository for this tool.
 Following are some of the links to the original project: